 Location.
-Marker has been reported missing.
+Marker is missing.
 It was located near 32° 18.855′ N, 83° 38.069′ W. Marker was in Elko, Georgia, in Houston County.
 Marker was at the intersection of Georgia Route 26 and Loggins Road, on the right when traveling east on State Route 26.
 Touch for map.
 Marker was in this post office area: Elko GA 31025, United States of America.
 Touch for directions.

 More about this marker.
 Text for the missing marker was taken from “Georgia Historical Markers” (Bay Tree Grove, Second Edition 1978), compiled by Carroll P. Scruggs from the records of the Georgia Historical Commission.